BenDStokes/Vari-Tensor/CONTRIBUTING.md

 Programmatically, a tensor is essentially just a multidimensional array.
 Internally they consist of a size, a double* to a block of heap data, and a vector of dimensions that describes the data's shape.
-In VariTensor, each dimension also has "variance" (UPPER/CONTRACVARIANT or LOWER/COVARIANT) which if you're not familiar with the maths can be thought of analogous to a unit of measure for that dimension.
+In Vari-Tensor, each dimension also has "variance" (UPPER/CONTRAVARIANT or LOWER/COVARIANT) which if you're not familiar with the maths can be thought of analogous to a unit of measure for that dimension.

 Throughout the library and the rest of this document, a certain amount of familiarity with